 - 4.6.1.
 Where the Department considers that assessment reports are not fit for purpose it may return them to providers for rework, which will be carried out at their expense. - 4.6.2.
 The criteria are that reports will be: - 1.
 Fair and impartial. - 2.
 Legible and concise. - 3.
 In accordance with relevant legislation. - 4.
 Comprehensive, clearly explaining the medical issues raised, fully clarifying any contradictions in evidence. - 5.
 In plain English and free of medical jargon and unexplained medical abbreviations. - 6.
 Presented clearly. - 7.
-Complete, with answers to all questions relating to disability matters raised by the Department. - 8.
-Capable of comprehensively providing information to the Department. - 4.6.3.
+Complete, with answers to all questions raised by the Department. - 4.6.3.
 Providers should develop procedures for accepting, recording and dealing with rework quickly and effectively.